Growing Weed Legally at Home

 This includes marijuana!

-Marijuana has so many potential uses for patients suffering from chronic pain, insomnia, PTSD, and more.
+Marijuana has so many potential uses for patients suffering from chronic pain, insomnia, PTSD, seizures, and more.
 It’s a plant, it’s natural, and it won’t poison us, so there is no valid reason to make it illegal.

 We already listed a few places where it’s legal to grow marijuana such as California, Uruguay, Colorado, and Canada.
 Here is a general overview of all legal states/countries.